arcosuc3m/grppi/doc/install-notes.md

 ### Documentation generation

-Documentation generatio is disabled by default.
+Documentation generation is disabled by default.
 However, if you wish to build the documentation yourself, you may enable the option:

 ~~~